TheoNorris/UK-Stand-Up/README.md

 ![UK STAND UP](/assets/readme-documents/uk-stand-up-head.png)

-This project is a website celebrating UK rap artists.
+UK STAND UP is a project celebrating UK rap artists.
 Through API technologies you will be able to view different artists biographies, social links, view a small discography with links to the artists music and see the social media the artist has.
 There will also be a main image of the artist.
 The website is a one page site but this will completely change depending on the artist due to the information received from the API's.